-In a large saucepan add the halved potatoes and cold water till potatoes are submerged.
-Add 1 teaspoon salt and 2 tablespoons of cider vinegar, and bring to a boil.
-Cook for approximately 10-15 minutes or till they are tender.
-Drain and toss in 1 tablespoon cider vinegar.
-Cube the potatoes and season.
-Allow to cool.
+- In a large saucepan place the halved 4 medium potatoes in salted cold water till potatoes are submerged.
+Add 1 teaspoon salt and 2 tablespoons apple cider vinegar, and bring to a boil, then reduce heat and simmer for approximately 10-15 minutes, or till fork tender.

 - Drain the water away and allow the potatoes to cool.

 - Once cooled, cut the potatoes into bite size pieces, then transfer to a large mixing bowl.